Prerequisites:

 # in /usr/bin.
 Makes sense, sed is important and if your /usr is actually

-# a mount of a remote filesystem, sed might not exist early on during boot-up.
+# a mount of a remote filesystem, sed might not exist early on during

 rm -f /usr/bin/sed